self-model/counterfactualVisibility/README.md

-# counterfactualVisibility
+# Counterfactual Visibility
+Matan Mazor 🧱 & Clare Press 🪟

-A series of experiments looking at the effects of factual and counterfactual visibility on detection
+A series of experiments looking at the effects of factual and counterfactual visibility on detection.